 1. How to Hold a Knife Properly and Cut Safely

-I'm amazed at how many people on cooking shows hold knives incorrectly.
+It's amazing how many people on cooking shows hold knives incorrectly.
 (They also wear long, loose sleeves, no apron, and use metal utensils in nonstick pans, but those are topics for another day.)
 And watching them actually use the knife is painful.
-If I ran a cooking network, one of my first rules would be that people in front of the camera know how to handle kitchen tools correctly--especially knives, because they're so dangerous.
+If we at Rational Kitchen ran a cooking network, one of our first rules would be that people in front of the camera know how to handle kitchen tools correctly--especially knives, because they're so dangerous.

 The best way to show correct knife handling is by illustration.
 There are a ton of videos on YouTube about knife safety and knife handling.
 Here is a short one (about 2 minutes) from le Cordon Bleu culinary school.
 It shows holding and cutting for both maximum safety and the least amount of strain to your hand: